common-workflow-language/common-workflow-language/core/runtime-environment.md

 # Runtime Environment

-Every execution of every tool will have set its own separate working directory.
-Executor will  contain a file named `job.json`.
+Every execution of every tool will have set its own separate working directory pre-populated with the "JobOrder" in a "job.json" file.

-Tool should create its output files inside its working directory.
-Exception to this rule is when tool is creating accompanying file to its input file, such as index file.
-In that case a tool can choose to create its output in the same folder as input file.
+Tools should create its output files inside its working directory.

 ### Job order file format

-Job order is a JSON file that contains an application ID, tool inputs, resources allocated for the job, and list of supported platform features.
+Job order is a JSON structure that contains an application ID, tool inputs, resources allocated for the job, and list of supported platform features.

 Example: